Anyone share my concerns about where website design is heading? It all seems to be becoming a bit… samey.

 You can use CSS2 now, finally!

-The breaking of Internet Explorer’s dominance of the market in 2008, finally allowed the important pioneering work by Opera browser founder and all-round hero Håkon Wium Lie to come to fruition.
+The impact of the breaking of Internet Explorer’s dominance of the market in 2008, should not be underestimated.
+It finally allowed the important pioneering work by Opera browser founder and all-round hero, Håkon Wium Lie, to come to fruition.

 Microsoft’s refusal to fully adopt CSS2, in version 4, 5, 6 and 7 of Internet Explorer, meant the true power of style sheets(and RWD) got delayed by 10 years.